WGBH-MLA/openvault3/app/views/override/privacy-policy.md

 Open Vault website.

 We know you don’t want the information you provide us shared indiscriminately.
-Here we explain what information WGBH and our third-party vendors (collectively “we”) acting on our behalf to help deliver the services and operate and analyze use of the Site collect, what we do with the information, and what controls you have over the information collected.
+Here we explain what information GBH and our third-party vendors (collectively “we”) acting on our behalf to help deliver the services and operate and analyze use of the Site collect, what we do with the information, and what controls you have over the information collected.
 We’re